T

 $1–$2

-Corn kernels simmered in broth with epazote and chili, then served in a cup with mayonnaise, cheese, lime, and chili powder.
-A beloved street snack, perfect for a late-night bite.
+Corn kernels simmered in broth, then served in a cup with mayonnaise, cheese, chili powder, and lime.
+A flavorful and addictive street snack.

 Where to try: Street carts throughout Condesa and Roma Norte